System design interview guide

 |---|---|

-| Ingest | HTTP/gRPC bulk from agents (internal) |
+| Ingest (internal) | HTTP/gRPC bulk from agents |

-GET /v1/logs | Search with from, to, query, cursor |
+GET /v1/logs | Search with time range and filters |

-GET /v1/logs
+GET /v1/logs query params:

 | Param | Role |